 1. Your current fertility status.
 Sometimes, your cervix can be the most reactive fertility sign, closing up just hours after ovulation is over!
 Moreover, your cervix is one sign that will never be affected by factors such as restless sleep and alcohol which can disrupt your temperature pattern, or antihistamines which can dry up your cervical fluid.
 (However, cervix position alone should never be relied on for avoiding pregnancy.
 Make sure you’ve fulfilled the criteria of the Peak +4 Rule and the Temp +3 Rule before having unprotected sex!)
 If you’d like some more information on how to actually perform cervix tracking, here is an article that may interest you.

 2. How to use a menstrual cup.
-Some women experience leakage the first time they try to use a menstrual cup because they’re placing the cup higher than their cervix, so the menstrual fluid does not collect in the cup.
+Some women experience leakage the first time they try to use a menstrual cup because the opening of the cup is against the vaginal wall instead of facing the cervix, so the menstrual fluid does not collect in the cup.
 Using your fingers to find your cervix can give you a better idea of where to place your cup so that it feels comfortable and doesn’t leak.

 3. Why sex feels different from one time to the next.
 If you’ve ever noticed that sex feels different from one week to the next, you’re not alone – cervix position can have a noticeable effect on how certain sexual positions feel.
 You may find that some positions feel best around the time of ovulation, while the same position causes you discomfort when you’re infertile.
 Remember, your cervix moves around a lot, and it can even shift from one position to another throughout the day.
 Bumping it can be unpleasant!